robinloh/NUS_Orbital_2018_Demo/README.md

 6. Select the Java JDK you have downloaded earlier.
 7. Click `Next` > `Next` > `Finish`
 8. If `Tip of the Day` popup appears, close it.
+9. Notice the popup at the bottom-right hand corner of the screen.
+Click on the "Add as Maven project" link.
-9. This is when the Build Automation comes into play - IntelliJ downloads the necessary plugins and dependencies defined in `pom.xml`, without you downloading them manually.
+10. This is when the Build Automation comes into play - IntelliJ downloads the necessary plugins and dependencies defined in `pom.xml`, without you downloading them manually.

 ### Final Checks: